 As they burst from the chute, the cowboy must keep both spurs above the horse’s shoulders until the horse’s hooves hit the ground.
 Then, as the horse bucks, the rider drags his spurs up the bronc’s shoulders, straightens his legs as he descends, and tries to stay on for 8 seconds.

 The bull rider uses one hand to hold onto a braided rope wrapped around the bull’s chest.
 If his free hand touches the bull or himself, the rider doesn’t receive a score.
-The score is determined by how much the beast bucks and turns, and if the cowboy stays on for 8 seconds.
+The score is determined by how much the bull bucks and turns, and if the cowboy stays on for 8 seconds.

 Saddle Bronc Riding